Get Full Path of the Files in PowerShell

 to Get the Full Path of the Files in PowerShell

-A similar method will be used but, we will use the Select-Object
+A similar method will be used, but we will use the Select-Object

 cmdlet with the Get-ChildItem

 command to get the full path of the files in PowerShell.
-The Select-Object

 cmdlet selects specified properties of an object or set of objects.
+This technique is particularly useful in scenarios where you need to audit file systems, manage data, or perform cleanup operations.

-Get-ChildItem -Path C:\New -Filter *.txt -Recurse | Select-Object -ExpandProperty FullName
+Get-ChildItem -Path ExampleDirectory\ -Filter *.txt -Recurse | Select-Object -ExpandProperty FullName

 Output: